Social democracy: History

 During the late 19th century and the early 20th century, social democracy was a broad labour movement within socialism that aimed to replace private ownership with social ownership of the means of production, distribution and exchange, taking influence from both Marxism and the supporters of Ferdinand Lassalle.

+It was Friedrich Engels who, in the second chapter of his 1844 article "The Condition of England", first coined the term "social democracy" while describing the future of the English political system.

 By 1868–1869, the socialism associated with Karl Marx had become the official theoretical basis of the first social democratic party established in Europe, the Social Democratic Workers' Party of Germany.
 In the early 20th century, the German social democratic politician Eduard Bernstein rejected orthodox Marxist ideas about the inevitable progression of history and the need for revolution, advancing instead the position that socialism should be grounded in ethical and moral arguments and achieved through gradual legislative reform.
 Bernstein's ideas were initially not well received; his party maintained the position that reforms should be pursued only as a means to an eventual revolution, not as a substitute for it.
+Bernstein was most notably criticized by Karl Kautsky in the book Bernstein und das sozialdemokratische Programm: Eine Antikritik.
+Kautsky criticized Bernstein's lack of directness, calling out Bernstein's confusion between freedom of will and freedom of action.
 Yet, Bernstein's ideas would have growing influence, particularly after the First World War.

 The Russian Revolution was a pivotal moment that furthered the division between reformists and revolutionary socialists.
 Those supporting the October Revolution renamed themselves as Communists while those opposing the Bolsheviks retained the Social Democrat label.
-While both groups technically shared the goal of a communist society that fully realized the principle of "from each according to his ability, to each according to his need", the Communists sought to distance themselves from to Social Democracy's association with reformism.
+While both groups technically shared the goal of a communist society that fully realized the principle of "from each according to his ability, to each according to his need", the Communists sought to distance themselves from to Social Democracys association with reformism.
 The Communists also sought to distinguish themselves from the socialists that had supported the imperialist Great War and thus betrayed proletarian internationalism.
 This reformist–revolutionary division culminated in the German Revolution of 1919, in which the Communists wanted to overthrow the German government and establish a soviet republic like Russia, while the Social Democrats wanted to preserve it as what came to be known as the Weimar Republic.
 Thus social democracy went from a "Marxist revolutionary" doctrine into a form of "moderate parliamentary socialism".